 I spoke with one foster carer who fosters with her Local Authority; she reached out, listened, and learned from other foster carers.
 Those conversations led to her becoming an approved foster carer, providing therapeutic foster care.
-She said ‘I have fostered my foster child since he was a young boy.
+She said, ‘I have fostered my foster child since he was young.
 He’s now in college studying Childcare; he also wants to be a foster carer.’
 She also said their journey was not straightforward; they faced many challenges, but they met these challenges and overcame them because they had the best support.
 More importantly, they had patience, love, and a mutual sense of humour.
-Also, she had made the decision to be in it for the long haul.
+Also, she had decided to be in it for the long haul.
 She would not let him down.

 She said, ‘I’d never heard of Therapeutic foster care before, but my friend is a very experienced foster carer, and she mentioned it in conversation.
 She said that therapeutic foster care is about caring for children who have often suffered significant trauma; it was considered a very ‘challenging’ role.’
 But the more I learned about Therapeutic foster care, the more I knew it was the right choice for me.’

 ‘I listened to her description of Therapeutic foster care.
 I knew my skills, personally and professionally, could be useful.
 More importantly, instinctively, the more I heard, the more I knew that therapeutic foster care was the one for me.’

 Therapeutic foster care is a long-term commitment to children.

 ‘Therapeutic foster carers cannot support more than one child at a time.
 These children need 1:1 care in a nurturing environment, and many are older children.
 They are over six years of age and labelled as having ‘challenging behaviour’, often because of the significant trauma in their past.
 We must give them consistent support, which for me, is important.
 Also, I had another reason for choosing Therapeutic foster care; I wanted a child to be with me long-term.’